cllmthvlln/The-Base-Network/README.md

 Base’s official bridge allows USDC, ETH, and other ERC‑20s to move securely.
 Virtuals Protocol allows AI agents to operate on Base and interact with users.
 HeyElsa AI is an AI-driven tool on Base for analysis and on-chain execution.
+Base App consolidates wallet, DEX, GameFi, and social tools in one interface.